Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Attack in Adversarial Robustness

-The Segment Attack, as described in \cite{burkeSegmentbasedInjectionAttacks2005}, aims to enhance promotion effectiveness by targeting users with similar tastes.
-Specifically, Segment Attack injects biased fake profiles into the recommender system, thereby constructing a set of fake data with high ratings for specific items that are similar in preference to the target items.
-Meanwhile, low ratings are assigned to other items.
 While heuristic methods are simple, fast, and widely applicable, their implementation principles suggest that they may lack precision, leading to suboptimal attack effectiveness.
 Moreover, the use of a singular generation strategy in heuristic attacks can make them prone to detection, reducing their stealthiness.